Living in Retirement: Have a Solid Withdrawal Strategy

 Understand how withdrawals impact your savings

 It's important to have a strategy for your withdrawals so that you can help your savings last through retirement.
 As you enter retirement, you may start withdrawing from your savings in order to provide a stream of income.
-Also, if you have a Traditional IRA or other tax-deferred retirement account, there are mandatory withdrawals known as minimum required distributions (MRDs), once you reach 70½.
-Learn more about MRDs
+Also, if you have a Traditional IRA or other tax-deferred retirement account, there are mandatory withdrawals known as required minimum distributions (RMDs), once you reach 70½.
+Learn more about RMDs

 With all these withdrawals, it's important to be strategic so that your savings can last.
 You may want to consider reinvesting a portion of your distributions.
 Also, your withdrawal strategy should factor in tax considerations so that you can make informed decisions about which accounts to withdraw from first.
 Be sure to: